Artist Statement

-Patricia Maurides, professor of practice in the Department of Art at Stony Brook University, teaches photography and studio courses integrating art and science.
-Her photo-based work, encompassing traditional methods of photography as well as digital media, performance, and installation, explores themes of perception, memory, and place.
-Using projections, scientific imaging, and the natural environment as inspiration and content, her work is shaped by her multidisciplinary background in both the natural sciences and fine arts.
+Patricia Maurides is an artist and educator teaching photography and interdisciplinary art and science studio courses at Stony Brook University.
+Her photo-based work extends into digital media, performance, and installation, exploring themes of perception, memory, and place.
+Using projections, scientific imaging, and the natural world as inspiration and content, her work is shaped by her multidisciplinary background in both the natural sciences and fine arts.

 Maurides has a Master of Fine Arts in Art from Carnegie Mellon University and a Bachelor of Science in Biological Sciences from the University of South Carolina.